graphsense/graphsense-python/docs/AddressesApi.md

     api_instance = addresses_api.AddressesApi(api_client)
     currency = "btc" # str | The cryptocurrency code (e.g., btc)
     address = "addressA" # str | The cryptocurrency address
-    include_tags = False # bool | Whether to include tags (optional) if omitted the server will use the default value of False
+    include_tags = False # bool | Whether to include the first page of tags.
+Use the respective /tags endpoint to retrieve more if needed. (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: